 Gardenias flower best when they get almost a full day’s sun.
 They flower poorly in filtered or half day sun.
 Morning sun is not enough.
 Planted in the ground on the west facing side of the house is a good location and should give you many blooms.
 When possible, locate the plant near an entrance so you and your guests can enjoy the fragrance as you enter or leave the house.

-Gardenias in containers must be fertilized monthly with Master Nursery Camellia, Azalea, Gardenia and Rhododendron Food.
+Gardenias in containers must be fertilized monthly with Master Nursery® Camellia, Azalea, Gardenia and Rhododendron Food.
 Those in the ground should be fertilized every three months.
-Normally, this fertilizer has enough Iron and Sulfur to maintain a dark green color in the plant.
+Normally, this fertilizer has enough iron and sulfur to maintain a dark green color in the plant.
 Bay Area water is very alkaline and plants growing near a house foundation receive more lime which may cause foliage to become yellowish.
-If this happens, supplement the fertilizer with Iron Sulfate or Sulfer soil corrective twice a year (Valentine’s Day and 4th of July).
+If this happens, supplement the fertilizer with iron sulfate or sulfur soil corrective twice a year (Valentine’s Day and 4th of July).

 The amount of irrigation Gardenias require depends on soil composition, size of plant and temperature.

 Fungus Diseases seldom affect Gardenia plants.
 Aphids may be a minor problem but can be controlled with horticultural soap spray.
 Flower buds may turn brown and drop off before opening.
 This is a symptom of damage by thrips insects.
-One solution is to spray the whole plant, once a month with Sevin or Malathion.
-Mr. Ed has prevented the problem by sprinkling Bayer Fruit, Citrus and Vegetable Insect Control twice a year on his containerized Gardenia soil.
+One solution is to spray the whole plant, once a month with Bonide® Captain Jack’s DeadBug Brew.
+Another suggestion in the prevention of this problem is by sprinkling Bayer Advanced™ Fruit, Citrus & Vegetable Insect Control, twice a year, on containerized Gardenia soil.
 If your gardenias are planted in the ground they may only need to be treated once a year.
 These insecticides will also control aphids.
 Because these blossoms are not visited by bees, these insecticides will not be a problem.

 During certain seasons of the year (usually late spring), large numbers of leaves will turn totally yellow and then fall off.
 This is normal and botanists will refer to it as senescence.
 Gardenias are evergreen so that the whole plant retains greenery year round.
 However, each individual leaf has a life span of about two years.
 The oldest leaves are those closest to the interior or to a main branch or at the bottom of the plant.
 When these leaves are two years old, they gradually turn yellow and fall off.
 A large number may fall off within a short period of time and cause the homeowner to fear for the health of the plant.
 As the leaves turn yellow, all of its cell nutrients leave and move into the new leaves.
 When the yellow leaves drop, examine the young leaves at the tips of branches.
 As long as the new leaves are a healthy green, the plant is normal.